 Also notice that $H(t,d)=0$ for all $t\ge T-d $, and hence $\beta^i_t=0$.
 Therefore, the optimal selection for the quantizers for $t\ge T-d$ would be the one with the lowest $\lambda_i$.
-This is due to the fact that the quantized information $\xi_{T-d},\xi_{T-d+1},\ldots$ will not arrive at the controller before time $T-1$, and hence these quantized measurements would be of no use to the controller.
-Therefore, the quality of the quantization for time $T-d$ onwards is immaterial to the controller, and hence the lowest cost quantizer would be the optimal.
+This is due to the fact that the quantized information $\xi_{T-d},\xi_{T-d+1},\ldots$ will not be available at the controller before time $T-1$, and hence these quantized measurements would be of no use to the controller.
+Therefore, the quality of the quantization for time $T-d$ onward is immaterial to the controller, and hence, the lowest cost quantizer would be the optimal.